clozhang/zhang-agent/README.md

 ## About [&#x219F;](#contents)

-The Clojang Agent is intended to perform one significant task and one minor one:
+The Zhang Agent is intended to perform several tasks for Zhang nodes:

 * Start up a JInterface node (in the same way that an Erlang shell or an LFE REPL when the BEAM is started in distributed mode, e.g., ``-sname mynode``)
+* Create a process-tracking table
+* XXX
-* Close the splash image that Clojang displays
+* Additionally, it closes the splash image that Clojang displays

 ## Usage [&#x219F;](#contents)